 5-Amp ---- Kitchen Under-Cabinet strip of LEDs w/dimmer

-Obviously, wiring of low-voltage DC circuits is not harmful to life and limb.
+Obviously, wiring of low-voltage DC circuits is not harmful to life and limb as a shock hazard.
 But be assured that the DC currents involved *can* cause excessive heat, resulting in the melting of wires and insulation!
 The potential current available from a large battery bank can be HUGE and the effects can be dramatic and quick, should a short occur.
 So we MUST take precautions to prevent and protect our wiring from scorthing our household belongings, rugs, furniture, or from burning the house down!!!
 By selecting the correct Gauge wire for the expected load and by fusing it (breaker) properly, will keep us from having a bad experience, or worse.

-As an example, let's say that we have a 100-foot run of wire that has 0.5 Ohms of resistance (keeping in mind that we need to account for both the path out to the device AND the path back from the device).
-If we were to put a 3-Amp load on the end of that cable, and the cable presents a 0.5 ohm resistance, we would suffer a 4.5 Volt Drop across the 100 foot cable pair.
-If we had 13 volts at the battery bank, that only leaves us with 8.5 volts at the device we are trying to power!
+As an example, let's say that we have a 100-foot run of wire that has 0.5 Ohms of resistance, keeping in mind that we need to account for both the path out to the device AND the path back from the device, or 200 linear feet.
+If we were to put a 3-Amp load on the end of that cable, and the cable presents a 0.5 ohm resistance, we would suffer a 1.5 Volt Drop across the 100 foot cable pair.
+If we had 13 volts at the battery bank, that only leaves us with 11.5 volts at the device we are trying to power!
 All due to only a 1/2 Ohm of resistance.

 The math goes something like this:

-If we were to use a much larger gauge wire that has HALF as much resistance (0.25 Ohms rather than 0.5 Ohms) then we can reduce the voltage drop to only 2.25 volts, thus delivering 10.75 volts to the device.
+But if we were to use a much larger gauge wire that has HALF as much resistance (0.25 Ohms rather than 0.5 Ohms) then we can reduce the voltage drop to only 0.75 volts, thus delivering 12.25 volts to the device.
 The larger the gauge of the wire, the lower its resistance per foot.

-As you can see, the I2R loses can become significant in low-voltage systems.
-So pay close attention to the gauge of wire/cables used, pay attention to tight low-loss connections, as these will add resistance to the cable loop.
+As you can see, the IR loses can become significant in low-voltage systems.
+So pay very close attention to the gauge of wire/cables used, and pay attention to tight low-loss connections, as these will add resistance to the cable loop.
 Our goal is to have minimal voltage drop.
-Each loss adds up and effects the performance of your power system.
-We don't want our fans to run slowly or our lights to be dim, so we prefer to have as much of the 12 to 14 volts delivered to our end device as possible.
+Each loss adds up and will effect the performance of your power system.
+We want our fans to run strong and our lights to be bright, so it is best to have as much of the 12 to 14 volts delivered to our end device as possible without IR losses.

 The charts below will help you determine what gauge wire to use for the desired load current.
 Keep in mind that these numbers are based on Copper wire.
 Aluminum or other metals conduct electricity differently, and have different resistances-per-foot for a particular Gauge.
 If you are using something other than copper, be sure to look up the correct tables for your needs.